djdiox/diox-website/README.md

 *Hint:* If you want to access the project on a mobile device in your network run `ng serve --host=0.0.0.0`

+## Changelog

+A Changelog is provided in the project root under the filename `CHANGELOG.md`

 ## CI / CD

 Continous Integration will be available over gitlab (coming soon).
 Infos will be available in `gitlab-ci.yml`